Are PUFAs Heart-Healthy for Humans or Harmful for Livestock? The Truth Behind the Fat Debate

 Description automatically generated

-What are the livestock health consequences?
-Of a diet higher in PUFAs
+What are the livestock health consequences of a diet higher in PUFAs?

 Polyunsaturated fatty acids (PUFAs) are unstable molecules prone to oxidation when exposed to heat, light, reactive oxygen species (ROS), or heavy metals.
 This process, known as lipid peroxidation, induces metabolic oxidative stress and produces toxic byproducts such as malondialdehyde (MDA), thiobarbituric acid reactive substances (TBARS), and 4-hydroxynonenal (4-HNE), which serve as biomarkers for lipid peroxidation.

-Lipid peroxidation can occur both during feed processing—resulting in livestock consuming oxidized fats—and within the animal's body during digestion.
+Lipid peroxidation can occur both during feed processing (resulting in livestock consuming oxidized fats) and within the animal's body during digestion.
 These oxidation byproducts have significant negative effects on health.

 So what do the studies say about higher PUFA diets for livestock?